Should Kids Learn their Heritage Language?

 I once spoke with someone who was mad at his father for not forcing him to speak Dutch, his heritage language, as a child.
 Well, learn it now then I say.
 How can you blame your parents?
 In reality, back in those days he probably wasn’t very interested.

-Insofar as languages are concerned, the first language besides English that I learned to speak well was French, followed by Chinese and Japanese and then Spanish and German.
-It had nothing to do with whatever might be considered the language of my ancestors.
+Insofar as languages are concerned, the first language besides English that I learned to speak well was French, followed by Chinese and Japanese and then Spanish and German, and on and on.
+Now I am working on Arabic and Farsi, my 17th and 18th languages.

 My wife, who was born in Macau and whose mother is Costa Rican, spoke Cantonese best as a child, but the language of her mother was Spanish.
 So now, in terms of our kids, which ancestral language should we have forced them to learn?
 As it was we couldn’t even get them to learn French, which I tried very hard to do.
 The more we tried, the more they resisted.